 At lunch, there is always a protein source, whole grains, fruits, vegetables, and milk.
 At breakfast, milk, juice, fruit, and whole grains are always offered.
 Menus are available from the district website under Quick Links at the top of the page.
-Students and parents can download a free app called SchoolCafe to receive menus and nutrition information on their smartphone or tablet.
+Students and parents can download a free app called School Lunch by Nutrislice to receive menus and nutrition information on their smartphone or tablet.